Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

 caption4: Editorial page, note you can see the correct web page URL.
 subheading5: ""
 paragraph5: >-
-  <p>This means our task is split into two stages.
-First, we must scrape the
+  <p>This means that our task is split into two stages.
+First, we must scrape
-  list of editorial URLs on the dashboard, before visiting each URL individually and scraping the required webpage URL. </p>
+  the list of editorial URLs on the dashboard, before visiting each URL individually and scraping the required web page URL. </p>

+  <h2 id="step1">Step One:</h2>

   <p>The first step of our web scraping journey is to attempt to access our BigCommerce dashboard.
 To do this we must login and pass our one-time 2FA code for login.
 To simulate the process, we are going to login to the dashboard from an incognito browser.
 This ensures we follow the same route our program will, and that we are not automatically logged in.</p>
 image5: /images/login.png